samstansfield/Portfolio/Certificate/IT2660/ReadMe.md

 The PalindromeCheck takes a string and checks if it is a palindrome, ignoring spaces (reads the same backwards and forwards).
 This requires a "queue" data structure.

-The SudokuBacktracking program solves a Sudoku puzzle using a backtracking algorithm.
+The SudokuBacktracking program solves a Sudoku puzzle using a recursive backtracking algorithm.

 The StudentBinaryTreeArray uses a "Student" node which contains basic information about a student and sorts them using a tree sort implemented on an array.